 European Union Studies Certificate

-To complete the certificate, a student must complete six EU studies courses from at least three different departments.
+Six EU Studies courses (18 credits) from at least three different departments must be completed.
 These courses will include:

 - One course on the historical foundation of the EU (see approved courses list)

 - Three additional courses on the EU (or with significant EU content) (see approved courses list)

 Students will develop a brief digital portfolio where they can reflect on their studies, explain the connection between the classes used to complete the requirements, and present examples of their work.
 Students may include papers or projects developed as class assignments, observations from study abroad, insights gained from pre-professional experiences such as work internships, extra curricular activities, and exceptional coursework to highlight their expertise in EU Studies.
 The portfolio can also serve as part of an online resumé, highlighting a student’s experiences, skills and interests.

 In order to obtain maximum benefit from the program, students should meet regularly with the Academic Advisor, Zachary Kimes.
 Mr. Kimes advises on the completion of requirements, and opportunities that complement classroom learning, such as internships and research opportunities.